 Pedagogical Committee

 This committee is created by the Collegium.
-Its role is to develop and uphold the school’s pedagogical and academic curricular standards based on Rudolf Steiner’s teachings.
-It is also responsible for the mentoring and evaluation of teachers and managing teaching staff turnover.
+Its role is to develop and uphold the school’s pedagogical and academic curricular standards based on AWSNA Principles.
+It is also responsible for the quality of teaching, including hiring, mentoring and evaluation of teachers.
 Membership is open to teachers who are experienced in Waldorf Education and have been at the school for at least one year.
-Typically, the Pedagogical Director is the Chair of this committee.
-Mandated duties include ensuring compliance with curriculum guidelines, setting benchmarks and homework guidelines by grade level, coordinating teaching staff evaluations, coordinating student assessments, determining overall program offerings and structure, creating the pedagogical master calendar, arranging peer visits and mentoring, coordination of student teacher placements, coordination of professional development for teaching staff, and communications regarding pedagogical questions and issues.
+The Pedagogical Director is the chair of this committee.

 Finance Committee